Indochina Link Vietnam

 Transfer Pricing

-Related-party transactions are subject to transfer pricing scrutiny under Decree 132/2020/ND-CP.
-The acquisition price must reflect arm’s-length value — independent valuation reports are essential documentation.
+Related-party transactions are uniquely subject to transfer pricing scrutiny under Decree 132/2020/ND-CP.
+The acquisition price must reflect arm’s-length value, which means independent valuation reports are essential transaction documentation.

 What M&A Transactions Cost